Maltese Government 2022–2026

-The Maltese Government 2022–2027 is the incumbent Government of Malta (Il-Gvern ta' Malta) as from 30 March 2022.
+The Maltese Government 2022–2026 was the Government of Malta (Il-Gvern ta' Malta) from 30 March 2022 until 2026.
 It is the second ministry of Prime Minister Robert Abela.
 The Maltese government is elected through a General Election for a five-year term.
 The Labour Party (Partit Laburista) won a majority following a general election which was held on 26 March 2022.
 The cabinet and parliamentary secretaries for this legislature were initially sworn in on 30 March 2022.
 Abela has reshuffled his cabinet once, on 6 January 2024.